NetCoreTemplates/razor-press/MyApp/_pages/containers.md

 :::
 ```

-Which we can implement with a normal Markdig CustomContainer HtmlObjectRenderer:
+Which we can implement with a normal Markdig `HtmlObjectRenderer<CustomContainer>`:

 ```csharp
 public class YouTubeContainer : HtmlObjectRenderer<CustomContainer>